iApolloDev/tab-cloner-extension/README.md

 ---

 > ⚠️ Note: Chromium does **not** allow `Ctrl + Enter` as a shortcut like Firefox does.
 This extension exists because Chromium lacks that feature.
+>
+> This extension is perfect for use with the **Gnome Extension PaperWM + Web Apps**.
+> On Firefox, pressing `Ctrl + Enter` already opens the tab in a new window, making it ideal for placing windows side by side using PaperWM.
+> Chromium lacks this option — so I built this extension.